mello-y/MSc5_research_project/content/general_information/DataProjectManagement.md

 ### Version control

 Version control makes it feasible to monitor and track the progress in projects.
 Changes made with progress, version control allows to access different versions of the files.
 In this project, Git is used for version control and Github as an online platform to document this project.
 The respective repository can be accessed [here](https://github.com/mello-y/MSc5_research_project).
 The project is also documented on [OSF](https://osf.io/g8j2c/).
+The literature used for this project is documented in [Zotero](https://www.mendeley.com/library/).

 ### Computational Environment